Terms used:

 For Events that are assess to standard, the panel will be composed of three event assessors who work as a team to determine the individual assessments.

-Requests for a Judge, Refereem Technical Controller, Technical Specialist, or Data Specialist from another Skate Canada Section must be made through the appropriate Section Official’s chair.
+Requests for a Judge, Referee, Technical Controller, Technical Specialist, or Data Specialist from another Skate Canada Section must be made through the appropriate Section Official’s chair.

-At all Skate Canada Qualifying Competitions and championship events with the exception of the Canadian Figure Skating Championships and Canada Cup, the technical panel (Technical Controller and both Technical Specialists), Referee and Judges may be different for each Segment of an Event
+At all Skate Canada Qualifying Competitions and championship events with the exception of the Canadian Figure Skating Championships, the technical panel (Technical Controller and both Technical Specialists), Referee and Judges may be different for each Segment of an Event

 For events scored using electronic scoring, a data input operator (DIO) is required to input the elements as called by the Technical Specialists.
 The DIO takes direction from the Technical Controller.
 If the competition has video replay, a video replay operator (VRO) is required to record the elements of the program.
 The VRO plays back elements as requested by the Technical Controller during the review process.
 The data input operator and video replay operator have specific roles on the technical panel and although are not included in the rules of Officials, must respect the confidentiality of all technical panel decisions.